abradley2/Five-Languages/README.md

 but you certainly wouldn't want to use it that way.
 Query languages like SQL, markup laguages like HTML/CSS, configuration and project setup like
 Docker, Make.
 You will constantly be bombarded by having to quickly pick up these single-or-narrow purpose skills in software engineering, so it's actually a good idea to have several of these in your back pocket- but at the very least get _really good_ with one.

+BONUS:

+A language that you enjoy using.
+Knowing something from every category above, the language that really delights becomes a true window into your thought process as a software engineer.